 Schuylkill River Trail

 Really, all you need to do is book where you’ll spend the night.
-Alas, the hotel we stayed in has gone fully condo.
+You can get away with carrying very little.

-Our trip was 50 miles each way, but this trail also works for shorter rides.
+This trail also works for shorter rides.
 Spend the night in Phoenixville, perhaps?
-Go longer by starting at 30th Street Station in Philadelphia?
 Or use another Philly station as your starting point and plot your distance from there?

 If you drive to your starting point, what to do with your car?
 There’s a SEPTA train station parking lot just off the trail in Conshohocken, but we went on a weekday so it was full.
 We talked a hotel clerk into letting us leave our car tucked out of the way there.